FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ### Checkpoint 2.1 — Homepage information density `[L1]`

 Read only the text content of the homepage (ignore images and navigation).
-Assess: does this text contain any specific, verifiable claims about what the company does, for whom, with what outcome?
+Assess: Does this text contain any specific, verifiable claims about what the company does, for whom, with what outcome?

 - Homepage contains specific capability claims, named use cases, quantified outcomes, or named customer segments: **5 points**
 - Homepage contains some specific information mixed with generic brand language: **3 points**